The Conduit towers over Khael-Vorath in Signal Decay

 The Changed are the Signal now.

-And the Spinal Column is listening.
+And the Conduit is listening.

 Now it is waking up.